List of Remote Desktop Protocol clients: FreeRDP

 FreeRDP is a RDP client/server that started as a fork of rdesktop in 2009.
 It was created with the aim of modularizing the code, addressing various issues, and implementing new features.
 FreeRDP comes with its own command-line-client xfreerdp, which supports Seamless Windows in RDP6.
 Around 2011, the project decided to abandon forking and instead rewrite under Apache License, adding more features like RemoteFX, RemoteApp, and NTLMv2.
 A commercial distribution called Thincast was started in 2019.
 A multi-platform client based on FreeRDP including Vulkan/H.264 support followed in summer 2020.
 There's a GTK-based client named Remmina also based on FreeRDP.
 Gnome-RDP uses it too, as does KDE Remote Desktop Connection (KRDC) (in addition to LibVNCServer).

 FreeRDP offers server implementations for macOS and Windows.
 On other systems including Linux, software packages may build upon FreeRDP to implement a complete server.
 Weston, the compositor in Wayland, uses FreeRDP to implement an rdp server it terms "rdp-backend".
 This server is in turn used by Microsoft to provide graphics support (WSLg) in its Windows Subsystem for Linux.

 Remmina

 Remmina is a free and open-source remote desktop client for POSIX-based system that supports RDP along with a variety of other protocols.
 It uses FreeRDP as a foundation.
 It is the default remote desktop client on Ubuntu.

 Other

 Krdc and Vinagre also support RDP.
+In May 2025 Thincast released a commercial HTML5 RDP Client with support for RemoteApps.